 Thankfully, there are ways you can protect yourself from becoming one of the scammed.
 But before then, let’s take a stroll through the weird and woeful ways that people have used MoneyGram to scam people online.

 You can’t believe it, you found your dream car at a terrific price!
 And the only thing the seller needs is a deposit to be paid by money transfer before they drive the car over from interstate.
 Cha-ching!

 They might be legit, but this is also one of the most common scams you’ll find on MoneyGram.
 You’ll end up sending the cash, but that dream car never turns up in your driveway.

 Where emotion is involved, there are scammers.
 It makes sense – we’re prone to getting swept up in the moment, and letting our logical guard down.

 There’s no need to ditch online dating, but you should watch out for:

 “Congratulations!
 You have won $5 million in the Facebook Lottery!”

-At Travel Money NZ, our FXperts are trained in what to look out for and how to identify scams, so when you’re processing your money transfer, they may ask questions like who you’re sending the money to and why.
-They’re not being nosy.
-They’re just trying to protect you.
+At Travel Money Nz, our FXperts are trained in what to look out for and how to identify scams.
+So when they’re processing your money transfer, they may ask a few sneaky questions about the payment – like who it’s for.
+They may seem a little nosy, but they’re just trying to protect you.